signalfx/lambda-python/README.rst

 Option 2: Create a Lambda function, then create and attach a layer based on a SignalFx template
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this option, you will chose a SignalFx template, and then deploy a copy of the layer.
+In this option, you will choose a SignalFx template, and then deploy a copy of the layer.

 1. Open your AWS console.
 2. In the landing page, under **Compute**, click **Lambda**.